-For centuries, South African people have been drinking this tea prepared from the leaves of Rooibos that belong to the legume family of plants.
-The broom-like plant is grown in the West Cape Province of South Africa.
-Unlike greenand oolong tea that come from Camellia plants, Rooibos is produced from a different plant, the Aspalathus Linearis.
-The Rooibos leaves are oxidised, similar to how traditional teas are processed, to obtain the distinct reddish colour and enhance its nutty flavour.
-The South African people drink it with milk and sugar and is sometimes used in cooking sauces and other dishes.
-It has been traditionally used to treat asthma, allergies and other dermatological problems.
-This is where the idea for the Made from Earth Rooibos Tea Face Scrub originated.
+For centuries, people have been drinking rooibos tea prepared from the leaves of Rooibos plant, that belong to the legume family of plants.
+The broom-like plant is usually grown in South Africa.
+Unlike green and oolong tea that come from camellia plants, rooibos is produced from the Aspalathus Linearis.
+Rooibos leaves are oxidized, similar to how traditional teas are processed, to obtain the distinct reddish color and enhance its nutty flavour.
+This is where the idea for the Detox Rooibos Tea Face Scrub originated.

 Rooibos benefits on the skin

-Research shows that the antioxidant found in tea is highly potent than those found in common fruits and vegetables.
+Research shows the antioxidant properties found in rooibos have a higher potency than those found in common fruits and vegetables.

 Rooibos Tea Extract comes from the incredible Rooibos plant, which is cultivated by small South African communities, and comes in four colors: red, ash, black, and brown with yellow flowers.
 Red rooibos leaves are dried to make red bush rooibos tea, which is the most popular form.
 Rooibos contains minerals such as calcium, copper, iron, magnesium, manganese, potassium, and zinc, which are the essential building blocks of the human immune system.
 They lead to enzyme reactions that regenerate skin cells and provide nourishment.